jaimeCervantes/svelte-component-template/README.md

 ## Your component in action

-- Change some code of in `/demo/index.html` that should match your component behaviour, then run:
+1. Change some code in `/demo/index.html` that should match your component behaviour, then run:
-- `npm run build`
+2. `npm run build`
-- open the file `/demo/index.html` in your browser to see your component in action!
+3. open the file `/demo/index.html` in your browser to see your component in action!

 ## ¿How to create a native web component?